 Design requirements:

-1. Users can input the database or the link to which the database is located and choose the type of the input database file.
+Users can choose the type of the input database file (tsv or bam ).

-2. System can process the database and get the genetic variants data.
+Software allows users to upload the sequencing files with anotation.

-3. System can connect to the pharmGKB and use genetic variants data to retrieve the clinically relevant genetic variants data (disease, drugs, drug labels and so on) from it.
+Software could access to the database in the posgreSQL and match the input files with database based on the gene name of variances.

-4. System can transfer the data to json type and input the json data to jsp.
+Software could show the matched results on the web page

-5. System can print the data on the webpage.
+Software allows users to download the matched results on the local device.

-6. System can generate a clinical report from the data.
+Database of the software is updated monthly.

-7. Users can get the data by reading the webpage or downloading the clinical report.
+The files that users uploaded could be deleted by administrators.

 Graphics requirements:

-1. There is a place for users to select the type of the input database and input the database.
+1. There is a button for users to select the type of the input files to database

 2. The output data shown on the webpage should be stored in lists or tables.
 The data is grouped by type and stored in several collapsible text boxes which can be click on to get the data.